kmezhoud/biodiversity/README.md

     + Use instead popup with `selectInput` of countries at the starting [solved]

 # To Do
++ Convert occurence and multimedia file to sqlite database (a table by country).
 + Extend countries to Provinces and Localities: improve precision and search.
 + Subset each country in CSV/RDS file /extdata and load only selected countries